 Remove invasive species and plant small pockets of forest gardens in healthy areas

-Receive certification as a Level One Arboretum
+Qualify for certification as a Level One Arboretum (certification received July 2026)

 As funds allow, enhance the walking trail with benches and swings, and bridges over the muddy areas